carolgreene/carolgreene.github.io/_posts/2020-02-24-will_i_remember_ruby.markdown

 Once that was done I ran ./bin/"name of file" and got "Welcome" back.
 I was ready to go!

 Doing this little project sure went a ton faster than the first Ruby gem I did.
-By the time I finished it, everything had come back to me & I had another small project under my belt!
+By the time I finished it, everything had come back to me and I had another small project under my belt!